1984 NBA playoffs: (4) Detroit Pistons vs. (5) New York Knicks

 This was the first playoff meeting between the Pistons and the Knicks.

 Western Conference first round

 (1) Los Angeles Lakers vs. (8) Kansas City Kings

 This was the seventh playoff meeting between these two teams, with the Lakers winning five of the first six meetings.
 All previous series took place while the Lakers franchise were in Minneapolis and the Royals/Kings franchise in Rochester.

 (2) Utah Jazz vs. (7) Denver Nuggets

 This was the first playoff meeting between the Nuggets and the Jazz.

 (3) Portland Trail Blazers vs. (6) Phoenix Suns

 This was the second playoff meeting between these two teams, with the Suns winning the first meeting.

 (4) Dallas Mavericks vs. (5) Seattle SuperSonics

+Rolando Blackman scored a jump shot with eight seconds remaining to give Dallas the lead and ultimately the win in their first playoff game.